oscar-system/Oscar.jl/docs/src/General/serialization.md

 ## Listing all serializable types of the current session

-If you are currious about whether your type can already be serialized given your version of Oscar you can run the following command in your active session.
+If you are curious about whether your type can already be serialized given your version of Oscar you can run the following command in your active session.

 ```@setup oscar